 You can navigate to the citation examples through the "Guide Contents" list on the left (on the right side of every other page), through the tabs across the top of the guide, or through these links:

 Be sure to check out the general guidelines page as well for general rules on writing notes (footnotes & endnotes) and bibliography entries.
 The plagiarism page offers information to help you understand what plagiarism is and how to avoid it.

 Should you have a citation problem that this guide doesn't answer, it is best to consult the actual Manual for more information (see links below).
-Also, don't forget that you can ask any citation or research-related question to one of our helpful librarians (see the library help section on the right).
+Also, don't forget that you can ask one of our helpful librarians any citation or research-related question (see the library help section on the right).

 This is the electronic version of the Manual.
 Page numbers are

 not included, so you must navigate by section numbers (e.g., 14.84).

 This is the print version of the Manual, available behind